smartdataHQ/cxs/docs/migration-template.md

 - Secrets:
   - No secrets or password hashes in git
-  - Use Secret-derived env in configs (e.g., ClickHouse `password from_env`), avoid in-ConfigMap credentials
+  - Use Secret-derived env in configs; avoid in-ConfigMap credentials
   - Dev: generate Secrets from `.env.local`; Staging/Prod: manage in-cluster (ESO later)

 - Remote endpoints: